bootstrap themes

 1. ABOUT THE BOY SCOUTS OF AMERICA - Troop 447 is chartered by the Boy Scouts of America, which is headquartered in Irving, Texas.
 We are part of the Baltimore Area Council's ScoutsBSA Program and we are in the River Hawk District (which comprises most of Anne Arundel County).
 Our sponsor is St. Philip Neri Church, which provides us with a meeting place and offers other support to the unit.
 The Boy Scouts of America was founded in 1911 and is part of the worldwide Scouting movement started by Lord Baden Powell.
 Scouting emphasizes as its goals character, citizenship and fitness.
 For older and more experienced scouts, leadership positions provide important growth opportunities.

 2. ABOUT THE TROOP - Troop 447 was founded in 1973.
 Since its original charter, over 600 scouts have been members of the troop.
-During its 49 years, 80 scouts become Eagle Scouts, the highest award a boy can earn in the program.
+During its 51 years, 90 scouts become Eagle Scouts, the highest award a boy can earn in the program.
 Several adults have been with the troop since inception bringing experienced leadership and continuity through the troop committee.
 The troop enjoys an excellent reputation in District and Council circles.

 3. LEADERSHIP - In Scouting, scouts actually run the troop under the guidance and direction of the Scoutmaster and Assistant Scoutmasters.
 The Senior Patrol Leader is the highest elected boy leader and he has one or more assistants.
 The troop is broken down into work groups called patrols.
-Your son will be assigned to a patrol.
+Your scout will be assigned to a patrol.
 Since the troop is boy run, we anticipate there will be mistakes and misjudgments.
 We see these as learning experiences and we allow it to happen within reason.
 Because of this emphasis, scouts (and parents) are encouraged to go through patrol leaders when questions or problems arise.
 Of course there will be occasions which dictate adult involvement.
 In these cases, first contact the patrol adult advisor.
-If he is not available, contact the Deputy Scoutmaster, or if necessary, the Scoutmaster.
+If he is not available, contact the Assistant Scoutmaster, or if necessary, the Scoutmaster.

 5. TROOP CALENDAR - The troop's calendar can be found on our home page in the form of an embedded Google Calendar.
 This can also be subscribed to by a mobile device for instant updates.
 Our troop meets every Tuesdays (except as noted) from 7:00 PM to 8:30 PM at St. Philip Neri, in school hall/gym.
 We have a camping trip almost every month on a weekend.
 Other events are scheduled or may be added to the calendar as needed.
 Please refer to the calendar for details.

 11. TRANSPORTATION AND FOOD ON CAMPING TRIPS - Transportation is normally provided by the adult leaders attending, supplemented by parents when needed.
 See transportation policy for more information.
 Usually each patrol provides their own food, which they cook as a group.
 The patrol develops their own menu, which is approved by an adult advisor.
 One boy is designated by the patrol leader as the "Grubmaster" to buy the food for the trip.
-The Grubmaster will usually collect $15 from the Troop Treasurer in order to purchase this food for their patrol.
+The Grubmaster will usually collect $20 per person from the Troop Treasurer in order to purchase this food for their patrol.
 Parent guidance is welcome, but try to let the scouts do as much as possible.
 NOTE: If a scout commits himself to go on a trip and later decides not to go, payment for food is not refundable.
 This is only fair to the boy (and parent) who buys the food and the rest of the patrol.
 See troop policy on boy financial matters.

 12. ADVANCEMENT - An important part of the Scouting program is advancement.
 As scouts gain experience and obtain skills and merit badges, they will be eligible for advancement to higher ranks.
 Some higher ranks require leadership positions in the troop.
 Many opportunities exist.
 For the first several ranks, scouts will concentrate on skills, which can be signed off by a qualified fellow scout or adult leader.
 For merit badges, scouts must seek out a certified adult counselor for that badge (which can be provided by the Scoutmaster).
 This adult may or may not be part of the troop.
 Parents may sign up to be merit badge counselors in areas of interest or expertise.
-Parents can help by encouraging their son, reviewing requirements and helping them study.
+Parents can help by encouraging their scout, reviewing requirements and helping them study.
 Generally, however, parents should not sign off on skill requirements and merit badges.

 13. SUMMER CAMP - The highlight of the year is summer camp.
 This is a week-long camping experience, attended at an accredited Boy Scout Camp selected by the scouts.
 It is a great opportunity for advancement, leadership, fellowship, water activities, competition and much more.
 Scouts should plan on going to camp early by saving and earning money.
-Whatever you do, don't let your son miss out on this super activity.
+Whatever you do, don't let your scout miss out on this super activity.
 Information and costs regarding summer camp are usually provided in January/February and the ability to make payments can usually be arranged.

 14. PARENT AUTHORIZATION AND RELEASE FORM - We ask each parent to complete and sign this form.
-This gives us pertinent medical history on your son and authorizes the leader in charge to seek medical assistance if necessary in an emergency situation where the parent cannot be reached.
+This gives us pertinent medical history on your scout and authorizes the leader in charge to seek medical assistance if necessary in an emergency situation where the parent cannot be reached.
 The Troop carries accident insurance which covers certain injuries which may not be covered by your own insurance carrier.

 15. ADULT APPLICATION/TRAINING REQUIREMENTS - Any adult wishing to become a uniformed leader SM-ASM or Committee Member for BSA Troop 447 must submit the following: 1) A copy of your Youth Protection Certificate verifying that Youth Protection has been completed.
 2) A copy of your Shield the Vulnerable certificate verifying that Shield the Vulnerable training through the Archidiocese of Baltimore has been completed.
 3) A duly executed BSA Adult Leader Application.
 Those courses listed below with a * MUST be completed prior to the following year's recharter.
 The others are all online courses and must be taken immediately.
 Please Note: Shield the Vulnerable Training is given online by the Archdiocese of Baltimore.
 Uniformed Leaders SM-ASM must take Shield the Vulnerable Training, Youth Protection, Fast Start, This is Scouting, *SM-ASM Leader Specific Training, and *Intro to Outdoor Leader Skills.
 Committee Members must take Shield the Vulnerable Training, Youth Protection, Fast Start, This is Scouting, Troop Committee Challenge, and *Intro to Outdoor Leaders Skills (only for those who wish to go camping).
 Please be advised that Introduction to Outdoor Leaders Skills and SM-ASM Leader Specific Training is usually offered only twice a year....Please be sure to take these valuable courses as soon as they are available.